 \section{Introduction}

-The efficient development of artificial intelligence methods requires collecting enormous volumes of training data in order to create powerful and robust machine learning models.
-However, in many industrial scenarios, training data is siloed across multiple companies, and data sharing is often not possible because of regulatory limits on data protection~\cite{li2020review}.
-Federated learning (FL) is an emerging machine learning framework where a central server and multiple data owners, i.e., clients, collaboratively train a machine learning model without sharing data~\cite{mcmahan2017communication,yang2019federated,kairouz2019advances}.
+Creating powerful and robust machine learning models requires collecting enormous amounts of training data.
+However, in many industrial scenarios, training data is siloed across multiple companies, and data sharing is often impossible due to regulatory limits on data protection~\citep{li2020review}.
+Federated learning (FL for short) is an emerging machine learning framework where a central server and multiple data owners, i.e., clients, collaboratively train a machine learning model without sharing their data~\citep{mcmahan2017communication,yang2019federated,kairouz2019advances}.

-FL can be further be classified into two main categories: horizontal federated learning (HFL) and vertical federated learning (VFL)~\cite{yang2019federated}.
-HFL refers to the scenario in which various clients' data sets share the same feature space but have separate sample IDs, and VFL refers to the scenario in which data sets owned by different clients share the identical sample IDs but have distinctive features.
+FL can further be classified into two main categories: horizontal federated learning (HFL) and vertical federated learning (VFL)~\citep{yang2019federated}.
+In HFL, various clients' data share the same feature space but have separate sample IDs.
+On the other hand, VFL assumes that the data owned by different clients share identical sample IDs but have distinctive features.

-The effectiveness of FL depends on the active participation of motivated clients.
-Because fair cooperation and reward can motivate clients' participation, it is vital to understand how to fairly and effectively evaluate clients' contributions.
+The success of FL depends on the active participation of motivated clients.
+Therefore it is vital to fairly evaluate the contributions from different clients as fair cooperation and reward can motivate active participation from players.

-Shapley value~\cite{shapley201617} is a classical metric derived from cooperative game theory that is used to appropriately assess participants' contributions.
-The Shapley value of a participant is defined as the expected marginal contribution of the participant over all possible subsets of the other participants.
-The Shapley value is the only metric that satisfies all four requirements of Shapley's fairness criteria: \emph{balance}, \emph{symmetry}, \emph{zero element}, and \emph{additivity}~\cite{dubey1975uniqueness}; these basic fairness requirements are described in Section~\ref{sec:4}.
-Although the Shapley value has many desirable characteristics, its evaluation in the FL context requires repeatedly training and evaluating a machine learning model on all possible subsets of clients.
-The corresponding communication and computational costs are exponential, and thus prohibitive in practice~\cite{song2019profit,wang2019measure,fan2021improving}.
+The Shapley value~\citep{shapley201617} is a classical metric derived from cooperative game theory that is used to appropriately assess players' contributions.
+The Shapley value of a player is defined as the expected marginal contribution of the player over all possible subsets of the other players.
+The Shapley value is the only metric that satisfies all four requirements of Shapley's fairness criteria: \emph{balance}, \emph{symmetry}, \emph{zero element}, and \emph{additivity}~\citep{dubey1975uniqueness} (see Section~\ref{sec:fair}).
+Although the Shapley value has many desirable characteristics, its evaluation in the FL context requires repeatedly training and evaluating models learned on all possible subsets of clients.
+The corresponding communication and computation costs are exponential and often prohibitive in practice~\citep{song2019profit,wang2019measure,fan2022improving}.